farisachugthai/dynamic_ipython/docs/source/dev.rst

 than it is to write them out manually on the cmdline.

 In addition, ``makeprg`` is not an option one is allowed to set in a modeline.

-.. there's not a clean way to do this but
-..
-Vim: set makeprg=sphinx-build -b html . ../build
-.. damnit i don't think you're allowed to set it in a modeline!
-.. besides we needed
-.. let &makeprg = 'sphinx-build -b html . ../build'